ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

       find it helpful to track additional information, like the timestamp, so that the storage used for anti-replay can be sharded efficiently.

-1. If the report pertains to a batch that was previously collected, then make sure the report was already included in all previous collections for the batch.
-If not, the input share MUST be marked as invalid with error `batch_collected`.
-This prevents Collectors from learning anything about small numbers of reports that are uploaded between two collections of a batch.
+1. If the report pertains to a batch that was previously collected, then the input share MUST be marked as invalid with error `batch_collected`.

     * Implementation note: The Leader considers a batch to be collected once it has completed a collection job for a CollectionReq message from the